reybits/scratch.nvim/README.md

 # Neovim Scratch Buffer

+> WARNING: This plugin is still in development and may not be stable!

 This plugin provides an easy way to work with scratch buffers in Neovim.
 It allows you to quickly open a scratch buffer in your current window or in a new split window.
 The plugin also offers the flexibility to configure the default